Choose Your Path

 If tuition remains unpaid after reminders and the applicable grace period, access to Brightspace and learning platforms may be paused, and the participant may be administratively withdrawn from the program.

 Outstanding tuition and applicable fees remain payable.
-Administrative withdrawal for non-payment is not disciplinary in nature.
 Reinstatement may be considered once the account is brought into good standing, subject to program capacity.

 Deferrals